survivejs/react-book/manuscript/05_react_and_flux.md

 To keep things simple and manageable we can implement a little wrapper for `storage`.
 It will wrap all of these complexities.
 Given the API operates over strings and it is convenient to store objects we'll deal with serialization here using `JSON.parse` and `JSON.stringify`.

-In a more serious case it could be a good idea to use a library such as [localForage](https://github.com/mozilla/localForage) to hide all the complexity for you.
+In a more serious case it could be a good idea to use a library such as [localForage](https://github.com/mozilla/localForage) to hide all the complexity.
 You could even integrate it behind this little interface of ours.
 All we need are just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below:

 **app/libs/storage.js**